|

 Productive Use Value

-Productive use value is that value which land has for
+Productive use value is that value which land has for agricultural/horticultural use.

 Real Property

-structures, improvements and fixtures on the land.
-It also includes all rights
+Real property includes the land itself and all growing crops, buildings, structures, improvements and fixtures on the land.
+It also includes all rights and priviledges belonging or related to the land.

 Respondent

-In the City of St. Louis, the Respondent is the assessor of the City of St.
+The Respondent is the assessor of the county where the property was assessed.
+In the City of St. Louis, the Respondent is the assessor of the City of St. Louis.

 Subject Property